jg-rp/liquidscript/README.md

 ## Project Status

-LiquidScript is currently available as an alpha release.
+LiquidScript is currently available as a beta release.
 This means that:

-- Documentation is either missing or incomplete.
+- The API is stable.
-- There's potential for the API to change in a backwards incompatible way.
-For example, syntax tree walking will almost certainly change to include expression objects as well as tree nodes.
+- Documentation is mostly complete, although there is room for improvement.
-- Test coverage is currently at 83%, although in-browser testing has been limited to recent versions of Chrome and Firefox thus far.
+- Test coverage is currently above 80%, although in-browser testing has been limited to recent versions of Chrome and Firefox thus far.

 ## Dependencies